Citroen Logo

 Citroen Logo History

 It is a revolutionary company in the world of mechanical engineering.
 She made several discoveries that have taken the industry to a high level.
-In addition to front-wheel drive, bearing structure, and autonomous suspension, she proposed a self-leveling system in 1954, disc brakes ten years later, and in 1967 turning headlights for driving on winding roads.
-The manufacturer embodied all the innovations in his vehicles, which were subsequently awarded world and national awards.
+In addition to front-wheel drive, bearing structure, and autonomous suspension, she proposed a self-leveling system in 1954, disc brakes ten years later, and 1967 turning headlights for driving on winding roads.
+The manufacturer embodied all the innovations in his vehicles and subsequently awarded world and national awards.
 In addition, its products have been awarded the European Car of the Year award.

-The company went to its resounding success through difficult years of battles.
-Andre Citroën built a factory during the First World War and after its end he realized that he would be left with a modern enterprise without products.
-Then he decided to reorient it to the manufacture of civilian vehicles since earlier he had produced only military equipment.
+The company achieved its resounding success through difficult years of battles.
+Andre Citroën built a factory during the First World War, and after its end, he realized that he would be left with a modern enterprise without products.
+Then, he decided to reorient it to the manufacture of civilian vehicles since earlier, he had produced only military equipment.
 In particular, the owner decided to focus on the passenger car segment.

 Citroen Symbol

 To do this, in 1917, he turned to engineer Jules Salomon for help in advance.
 The French industrialist challenged him to design the latest ten horsepower design with excellent equipment, superior durability, and less expensive than other cars.
-The result was the Type A in 1919 and with it Citroën.
+The result was Type A in 1919, and with it, Citroën.
 Its logo graced the first series of cars launched in the same year.

 The identity is based on a gear with double chevrons.
 The 22-year-old founder of the company suggested the idea after visiting a factory in the Polish city of Lodz.
 He bought a patent for this technology because a helical gear gives more axial force and, in addition to another gear, greatly increases traction.
-Until that time, the French company used a bevel gear mechanism on the rear axle.
-Therefore, the new technology became decisive in the production of passenger cars and was of great importance.
+Until then, the French company used a bevel gear mechanism on the rear axle.
+Therefore, the new technology became decisive in the production of passenger cars and was important.

-In 2020, a merger of the FCA and PSA groups was announced to form the large industry organization Stellantis, which Citroën and other brands will join in 2021.
+In 2020, the FCA and PSA groups were announced to merge to form the large industry organization Stellantis, which Citroën and other brands will join in 2021.
 Naturally, a change in identity is also expected.

 What is Citroen?